Julian Simpson

 My official "work" website is at juliansimpson.uk.
 Many people have said they find this unhelpful.
 Those people might be missing the point.

-In or around 2019 I co-founded a storytelling/world-building company called Storypunk.
-That does not yet have a website but it will, soon, and in the meantime we have made a sci-fi podcast series called TEMPORAL which is out to distributors as I type this (Feb 2022).
+In or around 2019 I co-founded a storytelling/world-building company called Storypunk and we made a sci-fi podcast series called TEMPORAL which is available on Audible.

-I have also made a number of audio dramas, including the "Lovecraft Investigations" podcast series, details of most of which are on the Radio and Podcasts page and can be investigated in-depth on the Pleasant Green Universe wiki on TV Tropes and on my Wikipedia page.
+I have also made a number of audio dramas, including the "Lovecraft Investigations" podcast series, details of most of which are on the Radio and Podcasts page and can be investigated in-depth at the Pleasant Green Blog and on my Wikipedia page.

 There isn't a veil of secrecy around what I do, but there is a veil of laziness draped over the promotion of it.
-If you want to find me, I'm on Twitter (@CartoonGravity), on Instagram (somewhat reluctantly) as @cartoon_gravity and on e-mail at cartoongravity@hey.com.
-I also have a portfolio of photographs on Format.
+If you want to talk to me about anything at all, come join the Cartoon Gravity Club.
+I'm there most days.

-I'm repped in the UK by Sean Gascoine at United Agents, and in the US by Jeff Barry at Range Media Partners and Andrew Murphy at Kaplan/Perrone Entertainment.
+I'm repped in the UK by Sean Gascoine at United Agents, and in the US by Andrew Murphy at Kaplan/Perrone Entertainment.

 I live in London with my wife and daughter and two quite annoying cats.
 This site is a kind of public scrapbook of thoughts, ideas and random nonsense.